sdp-prover/sdp-prover.github.io/index.md

 returns the answer *unknown*).
 Then, we manually inspect to select only invalid entailments.
 These entailments contain not only arithmetic constraints but also complicated data structures.
-Hence, most of them cannot be handled by existing separation logic provers.
-In contrast, our prover SDP can efficiently disprove all of them in averagely 0.08 seconds per entailments.
+Hence, most of them cannot be disproved by existing separation logic provers.
+In contrast, our prover SDP can efficiently disprove all of them in averagely 0.08 seconds per entailment.
 The detailed experiment of our prover SDP is shown in the below table.